WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

 - research companies that collect feedback from members on behalf of us.

-It is your right not to give us any information and not to identify yourself to us.
-However, if you choose not to give us the personal information we request, or do not identify yourself to us, we may not be able to:
+It is your right not to give us any information and not to identify yourself to us (interact anonymously or using a pseudonym) or to tell us that you do not wish us to use or disclose your personal information for a particular purpose or in a particular way.
+However, if you choose not to give us the personal information we request, or do not identify yourself to us or ask us not to use or disclose your information for a particular purpose, we may not be able to:

 - Consider your application for insurance.